Last Updated: March 1, 2021

 We do not transfer personal data to third parties for commercial use without your explicit consent.

-5.3 – Transfers outside the European Economic Area
+5.3 – Transfers outside the European Economic Area and the United Kingdom

 You may request additional information in this respect and obtain a copy of the relevant safeguard by exercising your rights as set out below.